WowItsKaylie/HauntedModMenu-KayliesTweaks/README.md

-# Haunted Mod Menu + Kaylie's Tweaks
+# Kaylie's Haunted Tweaks
-A fork of Haunted Mod Menu with additions for ease of use.
+A fork of Haunted with additions for ease of use.

 # Current Tweaks:
 - New font